olileach/fx-trader-workshop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project demos a FX trader flow app where trade execution data is placed on to a kinesis data stream, ingested using AWS Glue Structured Streaming and copied to S3 in Parquet format using a Glue Job and Glue Data Catalogue.
+This project demos a FX trader example app where trade execution data is placed on to a kinesis data stream, ingested using AWS Glue Structured Streaming and copied to S3 in Parquet format using a Glue Job and Glue Data Catalogue.
 This data is made avaiable in Amazon Athena via an external AWS Glue table.

 The project is deployed using Cloudformation with 2 exclusions:

-1. AWS Glue job is not configured.
-This is done as part of the FX Trader Workshop
+1. An example AWS Glue job is configured, however, it would be great to create your own glue job to build your own ETL.
+There are instructions to do this included in the the FX Trader Workshop

-2. Quicksight is not configured.
+2. Quicksight is not configured so participants need to configure this themselves, which is a great learning opportunity.
 This is done as part of the FX Trader Workshop

 ## High Level Architecture